-To which government organizations do the provincial and municipal Acts apply?
+To which public institutions do the provincial and municipal Acts apply?

-The provincial Act, which came into effect on January 1, 1988, applies to all provincial ministries and most provincial agencies, boards and commissions, as well as community colleges, universities and Local Health Integration Networks (LHINs).
+The provincial Act came into effect on January 1, 1988.
+It applies to all provincial ministries and most provincial agencies, boards and commissions, as well as colleges of applied arts and technology, universities and hospitals (as of January 1, 2012).

-The municipal Act came into effect January 1, 1991.
-It applies to local government organizations, including municipalities, school boards, electrical corporations, transit and police commissions, fire departments, conservation authorities, boards of health and other local boards.
+The municipal Act came into effect on January 1, 1991.
+It applies to local government institutions, including municipalities, police services boards, public library boards, school boards, conservation authorities, boards of health, transit commissions, certain municipal electricity corporations and certain local housing corporations.